How To Ship To Amazon FBA (And Speed Up Check-In Times)

 More expensive to only send SPDs

-The pandemic-induced eCommerce boom in 2020 forced major SPD carriers to implement new fees, while simultaneously limiting package volumes to keep the onslaught of deliveries under control.
+The two-year eCommerce boom fueled by the pandemic forced major SPD carriers to implement new and higher fees, while simultaneously limiting package volumes to keep the onslaught of deliveries under control.

 Thus, if 2020 taught us anything, it’s critical to pay attention to SPD carriers.
 Stay up-to-date on their latest announcements and business moves (e.g. USPS shifting from air to ground freight).
 Then, be sure to factor that information into your overall FBA shipping plan to minimize the impact of sudden changes in SPD rates and volume limits, especially during the holiday season.